 A gondola takes you to Monte above Funchal, quite scenic, where you can visit the botanical gardens.

 From sunny coastal area to cloudy Monte.

-Banana plantations; a resident told us they eat more bananas than monkeys. 🙂
+Banana plantations; a resident told us they eat more bananas than the monkeys do. 🙂

 The famous sled.
 We didn’t try it as it seems a bit hazardous and more so, we just weren’t into it.
 Though the men who run and manage these sleds are very experienced, so I dare say there’s no need to fear.
 People say it’s quite enjoyable.

 Cycas sp. in Monte palace gardens; they hold 70 species of Cycads of 306 described species.